-At September 30, 2012, the Clerk's investments consisted of investments with the State Board of Administration in the amount of \$112.
-Investments are recorded at market value.
+At September 30, 2013, the Clerk's investments consisted of investments with the State Board of Administration in the amount of \$51.

 Note 3 - Employee Benefits

 Plan Description

 Membership in the Florida Retirement System (FRS) is required for all full-time and parttime employees in regularly established positions for state agencies, county governments, district school boards, state universities and state community colleges, or cities, independent special districts, metropolitan planning districts, and public charter schools that make an irrevocable election to participate.
 Certain members, including elected officials and local government senior managers, may elect to not participate in the system.
 The FRS Pension Plan is a cost-sharing, multiple employer, public retirement system, administered by the State of Florida Division of Retirement.
 The FRS also offers eligible employees participation in an alternative defined contribution plan (the Investment Plan).